RedditModBot/RedditToxicReportBot/README.md

 }
 ```

 When a comment matches these AND isn't directed at a user, skip the AI entirely.
 Saves API calls on obviously-fine comments.
-The bot currently has 240+ benign phrases covering common expressions, internet slang, and profanity used for emphasis.
+The bot currently has **400+ benign phrases** covering common expressions, internet slang, and profanity used for emphasis.

+### Generic "You" Detection

+The bot distinguishes between personal attacks and generic statements:
+- **"You're an idiot"** → Personal attack = escalate
+- **"You can't just ignore this"** → Generic = don't escalate

+Currently has **170+ generic "you" phrases** including:
+- Hypotheticals: "if you think", "when you look at"
+- Generic advice: "you don't need", "you can't expect"
+- Rhetorical: "wouldn't you", "don't you think"
+- All with apostrophe variants: "dont", "cant", "wouldnt"

 ### How Pattern Matching Works